Angelic perspective — in the frescos of Fra Angelico

 Fra Angelico (1395–1455), was an early renaissance friar and painter.
 His work is characterized by the use of the unadorned fresco technique, clear bright pastel colours, careful arrangement of a few significant figures and the skillful use of expression, motion and gesture, of his religious devotion.

-Angelico's mastery of linear (normal) perspective¹ and perspectivity² enabled him to subtly alter the point of view from that of a person, to the 'Witness', in divine, not human space.
+Angelico's mastery of linear (normal) perspective¹ and perspectivity² enabled him to subtly alter the point of view from that of a person, to the 'Witness', in divine, not human space, as part of the in the natural world, the ordinary.

 Annunciation

-Perhaps the most interesting of the frescoes is The Annunciation, not only for its topic, but use of the aforementioned technique, in which the vanishing point of the image is subtly altered.
+Perhaps the most celebrated of the frescoes is The Annunciation, not only for its topic, but use of the aforementioned technique, in which the vanishing point of the image is skillfully altered.

-The Annunciation illustrates the architectural details used to create the space—the interior reproduces that of the cloister in which it is located—figures a peaceful and harmonious sense of 'presence'.
+The Annunciation illustrates the architectural details used to create the space—the interior reproduces that of the cloister in which it is located—figuring a peaceful and harmonious sense of 'presence'.

 Noli me tangere

-Also, notice the Vesica Pisces, a classic in sacred geometry.
+Also, notice the Vesica Pisces, a classic symbol in sacred geometry.

 Transfiguration